zhangchaoza/sevenz-rust/README.md

  [![Documentation](https://docs.rs/sevenz-rust/badge.svg)](https://docs.rs/sevenz-rust)

 This project is a 7z compressor/decompressor written in pure rust.<br/>
-And it's very much inspired by the [apache commons-compress](https://commons.apache.org/proper/commons-compress/) project.
+And it's very much inspired by the [apache commons-compress](https://commons.apache.org/proper/commons-compress/) project.<br/>

+The LZMA/LZMA2 decoder and all filters code was ported from [tukaani xz for java](https://tukaani.org/xz/java.html)

 ## Decompression